alansong21/labradoor/README.md

 Complete flow when a researcher creates a new post with questions.

+# Production

+Production code is currently on www.labradoor.app
+It is currently not tested, please run repository locally for a fully working version

 # Docker Quickstart

 Run the **Next.js (web)** + **Express (server)** app with Docker.